-The Sweet Potato Project offers solutions to these two needs.
+The Sweet Potato Project offered solutions to these two needs.

 The project was designed to promote urban farming, basic business skills, healthy behaviors, and healthy choices among youth in low-income communities.
 This food-based collaborative is designed to teach youth that there are indeed healthy, productive and legal ways to generate income in their own communities.

-Inspiring, motivating and training youth is one part of the Sweet Potato Project.
-The young men and women in North St. Louis are becoming the pioneers of a massive urban agriculture-based development effort in our region.
+Inspire, motivate and train youth was one part of the Sweet Potato Project.
+The idea was to nurture young men and women in North St. Louis to become pioneers of a massive urban agriculture-based development effort in our region.
 This movement has the potential to increase economic activity and transform disadvantaged neighborhoods into communities with stability, jobs and small businesses.